There are various ways of going about this, but I think I'll take an easy way out. By dividing through by the cosine, I'll get a tangent:

 Whew!
 That actually worked!
 Okay, now I need to solve the factors.
 The first factor solves as:

-The natural log is zero when the argument is 1, so this gives me:
+The natural log (well, any log) is zero when the argument is 1, so this gives me:

 From what I know of the sine wave, my solution is: